Please ensure JavaScript is enabled for purposes of website accessibility Symptoms and Sequelae of Chronic Granulomatous Disease - For HCPs

 CGD Specialty Center

-Review the patient and radiographic images below to better understand how infections and granulomas may present in patients with CGD.
+Review the radiographic images below to better understand how infections and granulomas may present in patients with CGD.

 The most frequent sites of infection, common infectious complications, and location of common inflammatory complications due to CGD include1: